KriGol14/hospital_management/README.md

 # hospital_managment
-Web based Hospital Managment System with various functions for doctors and patients, built using Java.
+Web based Hospital Management System with various functions for doctors and patients, built using Java.